SAP/spartacus-docs/_pages/contributing/git-flow-and-releases.md

 - `rc` version means that we finished development of all new features for that version (there won't be any major changes in this features and public API) and community can start testing those.
 These release might contain few bugs that will be fixed before stable release.
 When there won't be any more bugs and community stops reporting issues for that version we proceed with `stable` release.
 - `next` versions are released when we finish some particular feature so community can test them instantly.
 This versions can have a lot of bugs.
 Features and public API might be still a subject for big changes.
 If you want to test new features as soon as possible this is the versions for you (versions available under `next` tag on `npmjs.org`).

+### Support policy

 There is always at least one `stable` or `rc` version supported.

 Once version `x.y` is released it will be actively maintained until new `stable` or `rc` for `x.z` version will be released.
 On that moment `x.z` version will be the actively maintained version and work on next version begins.

+Eg. We just released `1.5.0-rc.0` version.
+From that moment `1.5.x` version will be actively maintained until we release `1.6.0-rc.0` which would switch active support to `1.6.x` version.

 For important security issues or critical bug fixes there might be additional patch for versions no longer actively maintained.